 Throughout his 20s and early 30s, Kerwin Rae built and established many business ventures whilst helping people in the process.
 After multiple mentors and life lessons, in 2009 Kerwin began a business consultancy company based around education, training and support, which was eventually self-titled Kerwin Rae.

-Kerwin Rae is a business strategist and high-performance specialist who is dedicated to seeing people succeed with his revolutions approach to business growth and personal transformation.
-To be able to provide the best strategies, Kerwin’s brief to TRUE was for a brand-new workspace that would be able to accommodate the business’ rapid growth.
+Kerwin Rae is a business strategist and high-performance specialist who is dedicated to seeing people succeed with his revolutionary approach to business growth and personal transformation.
+To be able to provide the best strategies, Kerwin’s brief to TRUE was for a brand-new workspace that would be able to accommodate the business’s rapid growth.